 After you have picked up your luggage will you have to take the free shuttle ferry over to Vaitape the main village in Bora Bora.

 You have probably seen the photos in magazines and online with world-class beaches in Bora Bora?
-If you are on a budget will you probably bed disappointed, all the stunning beaches are located on the small Motus with private resorts.
+If you are on a budget will you probably be disappointed, all the stunning beaches are located on the small Motus with private resorts.

-There are actually only two beaches at the main island of Bora Bora, and while they are good, so are they noting close to what you can enjoy if you stay at the resorts.
+There are actually only two beaches at the main island of Bora Bora, and while they are reasonable, so are they noting close to what you can enjoy if you stay at the resorts.

 So if you want to relax at world-class beaches and you’re on a low budget, is Bora Bora definitely not your place and you should consider visiting one of other 117 islands and atolls that makes up French Polynesia.

-I can especially recommend you to visit the Atoll of Fakarava which is part of the Tuamotu Archipelago.
+I can especially recommend you to visit the Atoll of Fakarava, which is part of the Tuamotu Archipelago.

 Top Things To Do In Bora Bora.

 Most activities in Bora Bora takes place in or around the water, even tho there´s a few hikes possible.
-There´s friendly and helpful Tourist information just across where the airport ferry drops you off in Vaitape, here you can pick up a free map with all sites and things to do in Bir
+There´s friendly and helpful Tourist information just across where the airport ferry drops you off in Vaitape, here you can pick up a free map with all sites and things to do in Bir.

 A highlight on any tour to Bora Bora for people with a reasonable budget would be to do a Lagoon tour around Bora Bora; it´s an absolutely amazing experience.